 e.
 The name, ID number & cell phone number of the person(s) who will act as witness & time keeper if the semi-auto exercises are shot there, and;

 f.
-Two photos of the specific range showing that it is a dedicated shooting range and not just an open piece of veld.
+Two to three photos of the specific range showing that it is a dedicated shooting range and not just an open piece of veld.

 At NHSA we want our members to shoot as often as they can.

 Exco will thus grant permission for the use of private ranges in instances where motivated requests are received.